 Plastic Fabrication - Design to Production

-Fabrication is ideal for fairly complicated products where are impossible to make with other methods - for example no draft angles are needed in fabrication & undercuts can be achieved.
+Fabrication is ideal for fairly complicated products that are impossible to make with other methods - for example no draft angles are needed in fabrication & undercuts can be achieved.
 Production runs wouldn't normally exceed the low hundreds.

 Examples can include simpler plastic water tanks, but also much more complicated setups:

 - The internal workings of gas scrubbers;